-Refinishing can cost between $299-$2000 (depending on whether it is a shower pan, entire bathroom, etc).
+Refinishing can cost between $299-$2000 (depending on whether it is a simple shower pan or an entire bathroom, if the products have been previously reglazed and need stripping etc).
 Please call us for more details.

 As a courtesy to our customers, we do caulking free of charge!
 However, because this is a courtesy service done in efforts of providing the most complete job possible and is free to our customers, we require all subsequent caulking touch-ups, etc to be done by our customers.
 Also, all caulking will stain and wear through the months and years as well, therefore we recommend that our customers subsequently replace the caulk as desired.

 Although we appreciate any preliminary cleaning, we will still have to re-clean with our special cleaners in order to properly prepare for the application of our coating.